Are you struggling to break free from a painful past?

 Whatever the situation is, feeling stuck doesn’t make you feel good about yourself.

 Neuroscientists have affirmed that your brain will likely remember negative experiences over positive ones.
-This is known as a negative bias, where you will have the tendency to fixate on negative events in your life.
+This is known as negative bias, where you only focus on the bad things that have happened in your life.

 So, why do negative events have a greater impact on your brain than positive ones?
 Stanford University professor of psychology, Laura Carstensen, testified that our brains have been hardwired for survival since prehistoric times.